Nasrin Sotoudeh: International response

-Sotoudeh's imprisonment was widely condemned in the international community.
+The international community widely condemned Sotoudeh's imprisonment.
 In October 2010, the International Campaign for Human Rights in Iran, Human Rights Watch, the International Commission of Jurists, the International Federation for Human Rights, the Iranian League for the Defence of Human Rights, the Union Internationale des Avocats and the World Organisation Against Torture joined Amnesty International in a joint statement denouncing Sotoudeh's arrest and calling for her immediate release.
 The US condemned what it called the "unjust and harsh verdict" against Sotoudeh, and called her "a strong voice for rule of law and justice in Iran".
 On 20 December 2010, Amnesty International held a day-long protest at the Iranian embassy in London to protest her imprisonment.
 In January 2011, the Law Society of England and Wales also issued a call for her release.

 On 26 October 2012, Sotoudeh was announced as a co-winner of the Sakharov Prize of the European Parliament.
 She shared the award with Iranian film director Jafar Panahi.
 European Parliament President Martin Schulz called the pair "a woman and a man who have not been bowed by fear and intimidation and who have decided to put the fate of their country before their own".
 European Union High Representative of the Union for Foreign Affairs and Security Policy Catherine Ashton stated of the prize, "I am following the case of Nasrin Sotoudeh and other human rights defenders with great concern ...
 We will continue to campaign for the charges against them to be dropped.
 We look to Iran to respect the human rights obligations it has signed up to".
 Human rights defender and freelance journalist William Nicholas Gomes demanded Immediate and unconditional release of Sotoudeh in August 2018.